Unisolve/tari_cli_notes/tari_cli_mining_into.md

 therefore is probably not what you're looking for.
 Similarly, any version containing "-rc", such as "v2.1.0-rc.0" is the release candidate for the future StageNet/MainNet release.

-So find the latest release without "-pre" or "-rc", (this is v2.1.0 in my case).
+So find the latest release without "-pre" or "-rc", (this is "v2.1.0" in my case).
 You can tell you're looking at the latest release because of the "Latest" text just to the right of the version number.

 Now see the "Assets" section just under "Contributors".
-Go to the bottom of the Assets section and click on the "Show all nn assets" link if it's there.
+Go to the bottom of the Assets section and click on the "Show all *nn* assets" link if it's there.
 In my case this link says "Show all 88 assets".

 Scroll down until you see the tari_suite-n.n.n zip file.
 In my case this is: